FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 The class `RC_model` contained in [modules.py](https://github.com/FilippoMB/Reservoir-model-space-classifier/blob/master/code/modules.py) permits to specify, train and test an RC-model.
 Several options are available to customize the RC model, by selecting different configurations for each module.

-The training and test function requires in input training and test data, which must be provided as multidimensional numpy arrays of shape *[N,T,V]*, with:
+The training and test functions take as input training and test data, which must be provided as multidimensional numpy arrays of shape *[N,T,V]*, with:

 - *N* = number of samples
 - *T* = number of time steps in each sample